How to Get Admission into IITs?- Entrance Exams, Courses, Fees

 Who qualifies for IIT admissions?

 The number of qualifiers depends on the cutoffs released by the various IITs.
 The cutoff list will be released based on considering various factors.
-The cutoff marks will be different for the general category, economically weaker sections, and backwards classes.
-For 2023, IIT Kharagpur will release the cutoff marks on their website, through which candidates will get to know the minimum marks required for qualifying for the JEE Advanced for IIT admissions.
+The cutoff marks will be different for the general category, the economically weaker sections, and the backwards classes.
+For 2023, IIT Kharagpur will release the cutoff marks on its website, through which candidates will get to know the minimum marks required for qualifying for the JEE Advanced for IIT admissions.
 All candidates who qualify for the JEE Advanced shall be considered eligible for admission to the IIT.

 JEE Advanced Cut Off 2025 for IIT admissions

 IIT Kanpur has released the JEE Advanced cut-off 2025 for IITs along with JEE Advanced 2025 results.
-The following are the qualifying JEE Advanced cutoffs for 2025 and previous years, for candidates to get a better idea of how much they need to score to get admission to the JEE Advanced Participating Institutes 2025.
+The following are the qualifying JEE Advanced cutoffs for 2025 and previous years, for candidates to get a better idea of how much they need to score to get admission to the JEE Advanced Participating Institutes .

 JEE Advanced 2025 Cutoff (Qualifying Marks)